hazu-89/pureish/README.md

 # Pureish

-A minimal zsh install with pure, zah-autosuggestions and fast-syntax-highlighting
+A minimal zsh install with pure, zsh-autosuggestions and fast-syntax-highlighting

-## Install
+### Install

 Clone this repo as follows: